amazeeio/docs/step_by_step_guides/get_your_drupal_site_running_on_amazeeio.md

 }
 ```

 There are actually more Drush files available, read more in our [Drush Configuration Files](../drupal/drush-configuration-files.md) section about it.
-But for now this is all you need
+But for now this is all you need.

 ### Step 4: Test connection to the database